 - Allow students to design and display their own motivation messages.
 Students can explain and lead the class discussion in relation to the message.

-- Refer to a motivational message before sending students off to complete set task.
+- Refer to a motivational message before sending students off to complete the set task.

 - Ask each student to tell you how they will use the message to motivate themselves.
 Ask before they return to their seat to begin work.
 This will reveal lots of different thinking.